 We work on a referral basis and require a detailed history from your veterinarian to rule out any medical causes of behaviour problems before we can see your pet.
 This is obtained by our administrator.

 Before we can book an appointment to see your dog or cat, you need to fill in this questionnaire

 The animals we live with don’t always behave the way we want or need them to.
 If your dog or cat is behaving in a way that concerns you or is causing problems for you, a consultation with a professional may be the solution.

 A veterinary behaviour consultation is a consultation conducted by a caring professional veterinarian.
 There is an in-depth questionnaire about your pet that needs to be completed before you meet with our veterinarian.

-Consultations are either conducted at your veterinary practice (see our list of participating practices here) or at your home and last for approximately 1 hour.
-In both instances, it is best if everyone who interacts with the pet on a frequent basis is present for the consultation.
+Consultations last for approximately 1 hour.
+In all instances, it is best if everyone who interacts with the pet on a frequent basis is present for the consultation.

 During the consultation, aspects such as:

 - How has the problem progressed

 - What role does your pet play in your life